vjramirez/PlantUML/README.md

 # PlantUML
-Small example to create PlantUML code from a Domain Specific Languaje using **Jetbrains MPS**.
+Small example of creating PlantUML code from a Domain Specific Languaje using **Jetbrains MPS**.

 Thanks to:<br>
 Jesús J. García Molina from Murcia University (jmolina@um.es).<br>